gupta-shat/mspevent.github.io/_posts/2019-10-25-Everything-about-Hacktoberfest.md

 **Hi Sophos!**

 Once again Hacktoberfest is back with lots of Swags. :)   Yes you heard right!
 Hacktoberfest is back in association with   **DEV Community** and **Digital Ocean**.
 During  this October event Everyone can Support Open-source by contributing changes, whatever you like and can earn Cool Swags like Official Hacktoberfest T-shirt and Stickers, Hoodies etc.  We invite you to contribute to Open Source Community, regardless of your experience and background.
 You can write code, improve documentation and design, localize their Codes or create new artwork.
 Any GitHub pull request counts!

-**Are You New to Open Source ?**
+*Are You New to Open Source ?*

 If you are new to Open Source You are at right place so dont worry about that, I'm here to help you. ;) Well  the Term **Open Source** basically refers to the accessibility to the end user of a particular software delivered by the particular Software Company.
 Such as ***Linux OS, Oracle Softwares and Dependencies, Visual Studio, various Code Editor etc.***.
 They are freely available to the the end User.

 ***What are the legends***
-  > It might be easy to test your software by delivering free of cost to the public as a Open Source.
+  1. It might be easy to test your software by delivering free of cost to the public as a Open Source.
-  > User will help you to find the bugs in your Software.
+  2. User will help you to find the bugs in your Software.
-  > You can add additional Features to your software by using ***[Version- Control](https://codewithdev.me/2019/08/15/How-to-use-git/)***
+  3. You can add additional Features to your software by using ***[Version- Control](https://codewithdev.me/2019/08/15/How-to-use-git/)***
-  > It helps to provide various hareway and local to the user.
+  4. It helps to provide various hareway and local to the user.

+***How To Start***

+Lots of communities and Technological Companies hiring People to find the bugs and pay a large amount of bucks by hosting [Bug Bounty and Hackathons]{:style="color:#505050; text-align: centre;"}.
+Now They switched and creating a platform to access almost all user whether they have Coding skills or Not.

+I think You might be Ready to Hack...

+There are few steps to start hacking and support open Source.

+1. Create a Account in [GitHub]{:style="color:#505050; text-align: centre;"}(https://www.github.com).
+2. Fill all the Details.
+3. Refer to My [Git Tutorials](https://codewithdev.me/2019/08/15/How-to-use-git/){:style="color:#505050; text-align: centre;"} and [CheatSheet](https://codewithdev.me/2019/08/21/Git-Commands-CheatSheet/){:style="color:#505050; text-align: centre;"}